Skip to content

 The Mr. Local History Project celebrates Bernards Township Day with two great historic items.
 Get a vinyl sticker or an original Bernards Township flag and show your pride.

-Get the sticker that promotes Bernards Township’s colors, the flag, and the history.
+Get the sticker that showcases Bernards Township’s colors, flag, and history.
 Visit our exclusive online store.

 Countdown – 2024 Bernards Township Day of Community Service and Pride – May 24